 A normal microphone preamp should suffice for most applications.
-For recording quiet things, you'll need more gain, so a dedicated low-noise Ribbon Mic Preamp would be best.
+For recording quiet things, you'll need more gain, so a dedicated low-noise, high-impedance Ribbon Mic Preamp is be best.

 YES!!
-I will hand-assemble and ship you a completed microphone in a wooden cigar box case for an extra $150USD.
+I will hand-assemble and ship you a completed microphone in a wooden cigar box case for an extra $200USD.

-(Note: Add $250 for an assembled True Blumlein™ stereo ribbon microphone.
+(Note: Add $300 for an assembled True Blumlein™ stereo ribbon microphone.)

 Please Contact Me for more information.

 Yes.
 I have DIY Ribbon Mic Kits HERE.
-They start at $199 plus $7 shipping.
-(CA residents add 7.75% Sales Tax)
+They start at $235 with FREE shipping to any USA address.
+(CA residents add 8% Sales Tax)

 Sorry, no. However, if you read my tutorial, you can probably repair it yourself!